waugustus/CarpetFuzz/README.md

 # Step 2
 # Use CarpetFuzz to analyze the relationships from the manpage file
-# The manpage files are usually in the build directory (share/man/man1).
 python3 ${CarpetFuzz}/scripts/find_relationship.py --file $PWD/build_carpetfuzz/share/man/man1/tiffcp.1
 # Based on the relationship, use pict to generate 6-wise combinations
 python3 ${CarpetFuzz}/scripts/generate_combination.py --relation ${CarpetFuzz}/output/relation/relation_tiffcp.json